amirrooholamini/DIP4/README.md

 # ASSIGNMENT 4

 ## Installation
-Run this command in terminal.
+Create a directory named `results` in the root directory and run this command in terminal.
 ```
 pip install -r requirements.txt
 ```